rdinch/MathResourceStudio-Help/docs/tutorials/add-a-section-to-the-document.md

 A section can be active, current, or inactive.

-Â· To make a section Active, click in a blank space near the section line on the far left-hand side of the document.
+Â- To make a section Active, click in a blank space near the section line on the far left-hand side of the document.

-Â· An Active section is indicated by a solid dark blue line on the far left-hand side of the document (this line will not print on the document).
+Â- An Active section is indicated by a solid dark blue line on the far left-hand side of the document (this line will not print on the document).
 A section must be active to change that section's options.
 The active section is also where design elements or exercise sets will be added.

-Â· A Current section is indicated by a solid pink line on the far left side of the document.
+Â- A Current section is indicated by a solid pink line on the far left side of the document.
 A current section is where a design element or exercise set is active within the section (a light blue border indicates the active element or exercise set).
 In this case, the right-hand side options pane will display the settings for the active element or exercise set, not the section.

-Â· An Inactive section is indicated by a solid light grey line on the far left-hand side of the document.
+Â- An Inactive section is indicated by a solid light grey line on the far left-hand side of the document.
 In this case, neither the section nor any of the section's elements and exercise sets are active.